CloudCanvas/cloudcanvas/WHEREIMAT.md

-Clicking onSelect on inspector should not toggfle it should just set selected - DONE Lambda component needs to have a max limit with ellipsis - DONE Title on minimal component menu to show org - not part of the component options. - DONE
+Clicking onSelect on inspector should not toggfle it should just set selected - DONE Lambda component needs to have a max limit with ellipsis - DONE Title on minimal component menu to show org - not part of the component options. - DONE Auto scroll is affecting parent window.
+Ahhhhhhh mother fucker. - Just use a scrollTo position - DONE

 # Notes